saurav-png/Data-Analysis/ObsidianNote/2-Autocorrelation.md

 Autocorrelation measures the correlation between a time series and its lagged values.
 It assesses the relationship between past observations and the current observation at different lags.
 In a stationary time series, the autocorrelation typically decreases with increasing lag because the influence of past observations diminishes over time.

-### Characteristics of Stationary Time Series:

-1. **Constant Statistical Properties:** In a stationary time series, the mean, variance, and autocorrelation remain constant over time.
-2. **No Trend or Seasonality:** Stationary time series do not exhibit long-term trends or repeating seasonal patterns.
-3. **Constant Autocorrelation:** While the magnitude of autocorrelation may vary at different lags, the overall pattern should not change.
-It should show a gradual decrease or fluctuations around zero.

 ### Interpreting ACF in Relation to Stationarity: